NareshSense/UserSphere-Assignment/README.md

 User List Screen: Displays a list of users, fetched from a remote API, and shows basic information like names and email addresses.
 User Detail Screen: Displays detailed information about a user, including their address, phone number, and image.
-The data is fetched from a remote API (a mock API in this case) and follows best practices like caching images and handling  errors.
+The data is fetched from a remote API (a sample API in this case) and follows best practices like caching images and handling  errors.

 # Features
 User List Screen: Displays a list of users with their first name, last name, and email address.